dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 As time progresses, more transactions on the Smart Chain are performed under this module.
 Each of the module's transactions spends from the previous transaction outputs associated with the module and creates new unspent transactions.
 This process effectively creates a [linked-list data structure.](https://en.wikipedia.org/wiki/Linked_list)

-With each transaction, the <b>opreturn</b> data is never spent, and remains in the blockchain database for future use.
+With each transaction, the <b>opreturn</b> output is never spent, and remains in the blockchain as a source of Antara module data (read only).

 ## Understanding CryptoConditions